On this page:

 - make a time to inspect the owners corporation register and records.

-While it is free to check the owners corporation register, the owners corporation can charge a fee for copies of documents.
+While it is free to view the owners corporation register, the owners corporation can charge a fee if you want copies of any documents in the register.
 For a list of the fee limits, view our Fees – owners corporations page.

 Contract of sale for property